KDE/documentation-develop-kde-org/source/accessibility/checklist.rst

 ------------

-This is a list of common things you should check for to have great :doc:`accessibility <index>` in you application or plasmoids.
+This is a list of common things you should check for to have great :doc:`accessibility <index>` for your application or widgets.

 Keyboard navigation
 -------------------

--  Efficient keyboard access is provided to all application features.
+-  Efficient keyboard access is provided for all application features.
 -  All windows have a logical keyboard navigation order.
 -  The correct tab order is used for controls whose enabled state is dependent on checkboxes, radio buttons or toggle buttons.